holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 <!---->

-*   **People**: <mark>Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.
+*   **People**: <mark>Recruit and onboard new talent while providing leadership and mentorship</mark> for a team of first and third-party product managers, designers, and developers.

 Problems I worked on...